 We can also present this document and others to you and file a claim with your auto insurance company if you have uninsured or underinsured motorist coverage and handle those negotiations for you.

-There is a One-Year Deadline for Filing a Claim
+Statute of Limitations for Filing a Claim

 Pedestrian accident lawsuits are subject to a strict filing deadline, known as the statute of limitations or prescriptive period.
 In Louisiana, individuals who sustain an injury in a pedestrian accident have only one year from the accident date to file a personal injury lawsuit, per CC §3492.
 If you are filing a wrongful death action, you have one year from the person’s date of death.